Lemme-lab/Banking-System/README.md

+# Banking Interface/Storage System

+## Idea:
-is able to be controlled over the terminal.
+The Idea was to create a small Banking System with an non non volatile memory management that is able to be controlled over the terminal.
 The challenge was to get back into C++ after a long time.

 ## Code:
 The code is divided into 7 methods which are all called in the main method.